Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-One underlying concept of our data structure is a *trie*, which is actually called a "trie" but I prefer to distinguish it from a "tree".
-Trie is short for "retrieval".
+One underlying concept of our data structure is a *trie*, which is actually called a "trie" because it comes from the word "retrieval" but I prefer "trie" to distinguish it from a "tree" that comes from the word for a big woody plant.

 Tries help you find things quickly and store things compactly by building a tree that shares prefixes.
 In our case, nodes can represent a dotted-notation key.
 We map each node to an Elixir process and give it responsibility for processing events regarding its state, persisting new events to a disk or database, and sharing new events with other machines in a cluster, and ultimately other clusters distributed globally.